ScilifelabDataCentre/DbShare/README.md

 - A database may contain tables, views, indexes and visualizations.
 - A database is owned by the user account that created it.
 - A database may be private or public.
+- A database may be read/write or read-only.
 - Databases are isolated from one another.
 - Display the tables, views, indexes and visualizations in a database.
 - Create a database.